artsy/eigen/docs/developing_a_feature.md

 Let's go to `src/app/store/config/features.ts` find our feature and set `readyForRelease` to `true`.

-Consider also removing the entry from the dev menu if developers will no longer need to override the flag, by setting showInDevMenu to false.
+Consider also removing the entry from the Dev Menu if developers will no longer need to override the flag, by setting showInDevMenu to false.

 ```diff
    ARShowMarketingBanner: {